How Tenant Isolation Works in Kestra Enterprise

 Data stored inside the Internal Storage is also isolated by tenants.

 End-users can use the tenant selection dropdown menu from the UI to see tenants they have access to.
-It allows users to switch between tenants easily.
+Users can switch between tenants from this dropdown.
 Each UI page also includes the tenant ID in the URL (e.g., https://demo.kestra.io/ui/yourTenantId/executions/namespace/flow/executionId.)

 Tenants selection dropdown

-Most of API endpoints also include the tenant identifier.
-The exception to that are instance-level endpoints such as /configs, /license-info or /banners that require a Superadmin access.
+Most API endpoints also include the tenant identifier.
+The exception is instance-level endpoints such as /configs, /license-info, or /banners, which require Superadmin access.

 For example, the URL of the API operation to list flows of the products namespace is /api/v1/{your_tenant_id}/flows/products.
-You can check the Enterprise Edition API Guide for more information.
+See the Enterprise Edition API Guide for details.

 Was this page helpful?